molleraj/CARDlongread_allele_specific_QTL/README.md

 # NIA CARD Long Read Sequencing Allele-Specific Quantitative Trait Locus (QTL) Analysis Pipeline
-Repository for the allele-specifc QTL pipeline developed by the CARD long-read sequencing/applied neurogenomics group.
+This is the repository for the allele-specifc QTL pipeline developed by the CARD long-read sequencing/applied neurogenomics group.
+We developed a pipeline to perform allele-specific quantitative trait locus (QTL) analysis on phased, harmonized genetic variant and methylation data initially generated for NABEC and HBCC cohorts.
+Existing QTL pipelines take unphased variant and phenotype data as input.
+We anticipated that an allele-specific analysis might capture haplotype-specific signals washed out in unphased data, particularly for methylation.
+Future development will extend this pipeline to handle more types of omic phenotypic data.
 ## Pipeline overview
 ## Dependencies
 ## Containerization